sekika/swrcfit/README.md

 A sample setting file is included in the source package as `setting.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/setting.txt)).
 The file describes the default setting of the program; when setting file is not specified, these default setting is used.
-Therefore, if you specify a file with only "mode = 2" written as a setting file, other parameters are set as default values.

 ```
 # Setting